-Ruslan Ivanov, MHC
+Ruslan Ivanov, LMHC

-Ruslan Ivanov earned his graduate degree in Clinical Psychology at Indiana University of Pennsylvania.
-He is a bilingual (English and Russian) therapist who has experience in individual psychotherapy, as well as group therapy.
-Ruslan is also a part-time adjunct professor at Saint Francis College, where he teaches classes in psychology and child development.
+Ruslan Ivanov, LMHC, M.A., earned his graduate degree in Clinical Psychology at Indiana University of Pennsylvania.
+He is a bilingual therapist (English/Russian) who has experience in individual psychotherapy, group therapy, and programming.
+Ruslan is also a part-time adjunct professor at Saint Francis College where he teaches classes in psychology, sexuality, and child development.

-Ruslan's previous experience includes providing therapy to college students at Indiana University of Pennsylvania and Kingsborough Community College.
-There, he has co-facilitated mindfulness meditation groups for faculty, staff and students.
-In addition, Ruslan has provided services to the individuals at the Community Guidance Center in Pennsylvania.

-Ruslan has also worked with individuals who have severe mental health conditions at Brooklyn Community Services, a non-profit organization committed to empowering at-risk children, youth, and families who have mental illness or developmental disabilities.
-He also volunteered at Hopeful Hearts, a center of hope for grieving children, adolescents and their families where he co-facilitated a grief group and provided emotional support for bereaved families.
+Ruslan's previous experience includes providing individual psychotherapy to college-aged students at Indiana University of Pennsylvania and Kingsborough Community College.
+There he has co-facilitated mindfulness meditation groups and workshops for faculty, staff, and students.
+In addition, Ruslan has provided individual services at the Community Guidance Center in Pennsylvania.
+In addition, Ruslan has worked with individuals with severe mental health conditions at Brooklyn Community Services, a non-profit organization committed to empowering at-risk children, youth, and families who have mental illness and developmental disabilities.
+He has also volunteered at Hopeful Hearts, a center for grieving children, adolescents, and their families where he co-facilitated grief groups, and provided emotional support for bereaved families.

 Ruslan has also worked with individuals with substance use disorders at Bridge Back to Life and One World Counseling; outpatient clinics primarily serving the Brooklyn community.
 At this time Ruslan coordinated individual and group sessions while providing evidence-based, client-centered treatment to address the challenges surrounding substance use disorders and co-occurring mental health needs.